yunmikun2/effect/README.md

 #### Pipe

-We understand that monads, being pretty nice abstraction that allows you to do cool things, isn't really convinient for expressing your logic in understandable way.
+We understand that monads, being pretty nice abstraction that allows you to do cool things, aren't really convinient for expressing your logic in an understandable way.
 So we have another, for some more familiar, way to compose effects: `Effect.Pipe`.

-Its interface is simmilar to [`Ecto.Multi`](https://hexdocs.pm/ecto/Ecto.Multi.html) or [`Sage`](https://hexdocs.pm/sage), but it just composes effects, nothing more.
+Its interface is similar to [`Ecto.Multi`](https://hexdocs.pm/ecto/Ecto.Multi.html) or [`Sage`](https://hexdocs.pm/sage), but it just composes effects, nothing more.
 (Still, the database and other transactions may be